Casey Wilson: Career

+In 2024, Wilson took over for Ellie Kemper as host of season 7 of The Great American Baking Show on The Roku Channel, after also hosting the "Celebrity Holiday Special" in 2023.

 Saturday Night Live

 After auditioning in late 2007, Wilson was hired in January 2008 to join the cast of Saturday Night Live, succeeding departing cast member Maya Rudolph.
 However, due to the 2007–2008 Writers Guild of America strike, she did not make her first appearance as a cast member until the show returned in February 2008; she was the first new addition to the cast in over two years, and was also the first SNL cast member to have been born in the 1980s.
 Wilson's most memorable work on SNL included celebrity impressions of, among others, Rachael Ray, Elizabeth Dole, Elizabeth Taylor, Ginnifer Goodwin, Katy Perry, and Jennifer Aniston, as well as original characters such as Dusty Velvet, "the paralyzed stripper"; and Toni Ward, co-host of "The Cougar Den".
 After spending two seasons on SNL, Wilson was let go from the show before the start of the 2009–2010 season.
 When asked how she felt about her SNL departure in an October 2009 interview, Wilson said: "My mindset is good.
 I did it for a year and a half.
 I don't think it will ultimately define my career.
 And it wasn't the best fit for me."